Doriio/R-language-learning/README.md

 # R-language-learning
-record materials that I used when learning r.
+record materials that I used when learning r.123